 - Go through this lesson to learn a bit more about what you can do with strings… be sure to take a peek at the String Reference page near the bottom, and do the exercises at the end!

-- Vocabulary time: a method is a bit of functionality that is built into the language or into specific data types.
-In the previous W3Schools exercise, you learned a few methods that can be used on strings, such as
+- Vocabulary time: a method is a bit of functionality built into the language or specific data types.
+In the previous W3Schools exercise, you’ve learned about a few methods that can be used on strings, such as

-Now it’s time for the fun stuff… So far we haven’t done much with our programming that you couldn’t do with simple math skills.
-Sure, we’ve told our computer how to do the math, so that makes it quicker, but the essence of programming is teaching the computer how to make decisions in order to do more involved things.
+Now it’s time for the fun stuff… So far, we haven’t done much with our programming that you couldn’t do with simple math skills.
+Sure, we’ve told our computer how to do the math, which makes it quicker, but the essence of programming is teaching the computer how to make decisions to do more involved things.
 Conditionals are how we do that.

 - Step one in learning about conditionals is making sure you have a good grasp on comparisons.

-alert()(with a number or string inside of the parenthesis), what’s happening here will be discussed later in the curriculum.
-Some of the answers may not make sense now but they are accurate and will come to be understood as you progress in the curriculum.
+alert()with a number or string inside the parenthesis.
+What’s happening here will be discussed later in the curriculum.
+Some of the answers may not make sense now, but they are accurate, and you will understand them as you progress in the curriculum.
 Don’t worry too much about it now!